tembo-io/website/docusaurus/docs/tembo-stacks/olap.md

 ### Create indices on the table

 Create indices on the table to optimize the workload for analytical queries.
+ Creating an index in Postgres helps with query performance by allowing the database to find data faster, reducing the need to scan the entire table.
+ It is similar to an index in a book that lets you locate specific information without reading every page.

+Indexes will vary depending on the specific queries hitting the table.
+ The indices below are relevant to [Clickbench](https://github.com/ClickHouse/ClickBench/tree/main/tembo-olap) workload.

 ```sql
 CREATE INDEX userid on hits (UserID);